 MA Student Spotlight

-3 things I have with me at all times: Phone, wallet, glasses
+3 things I have with me at all times: My cell phone, notebook and my personality

 PsyD Student Spotlight

-Favorite book (non-academic): Nineteen Minutes by Jodi Picoult
+Favorite book (non-academic): The Alchemist by Paulo Coelho

-3 things I have with me at all times: My watch, my cell phone, and some lip gloss
+3 things I have with me at all times: (At all times, striving to have…) gratitude, humility, compassion

 Interested in being featured in the next Student Spotlight?